Are you ready to learn about arterial blood gases and ABG interpretation? I sure hope so because that is what this study guide is all about.

 117. What is the relationship between minute ventilation and ABG interpretation?

-As the minute ventilation increases, the PaCO2 will decrease and pH will increase (Alkalosis).
-As the minute ventilation decreases, the PaCO2 will increase and the pH will decrease (Acidosis).
+As the minute ventilation increases, the PaCO2 will decrease and pH will increase.
+This is Alkalosis.
+As the minute ventilation decreases, the PaCO2 will increase and the pH will decrease.
+This is Acidosis.

 118. What are the ABG indications?